ttdm/Symphonium/README.md

 - improve the library : MIDI file durations, note number, difficulty estimation (note/sec?)
 - add in game points ?
 - make it usable with any piano by analyzing the input sounds and not the MIDI inputs.
-- mac support would be nice but I can't do it.

 	-----------------------------------------------